 It is common in gyms to see people training without a workout journal or ever recording their performance on each exercise.
 It is also very common to see a personal trainers in gyms training clients and not recording or tracking the workout that they are supervising the client to do.
 Without tracking workout performance, how is a client able to measure progress and stay motivated to work harder each workout?

 Most people training today move from exercise to exercise, using only guesswork, without ever keeping track of the weight they are using or the repetitions performed.
 Without a repetition goal in mind to force a muscle to outperform what was accomplished in a previous workout, there cannot be any muscular growth.
 That is why most people workout for years, with little in the way of strength gains or hypertrophy.

-Charting process is a key factor in how HIT3 Training is the premier method for achieving strength gains and hypertrophy.
+Charting process is a key factor in how the John Cardillo HIT3 Training is the premier method for achieving strength gains and hypertrophy.